wavexx/acpilight/README.rst

 acpilight: a backward-compatibile xbacklight replacement
 ========================================================

-"acpilight" is a backward-compatibile replacement for xbacklight_, that uses the ACPI interface to set the display brightness.
+"acpilight" is a backward-compatibile replacement for xbacklight_ that uses the ACPI interface to set the display brightness.
+On modern laptops "acpilight" can control both display and keyboard backlight uniformly on either X11, the console or Wayland.

 Motivation